BEEmod/BEE2.4/FAQ.md

 ### How do I use Catwalks/Vactubes/Unstationary Scaffolds?

-These items effectively act as "nodes", and need to be linked together to do anything.
-See the items' wiki pages for more details: [Vactubes](https://github.com/BEEmod/BEE2-items/wiki/Vactubes), [Catwalks](https://github.com/BEEmod/BEE2-items/wiki/Catwalks), and [Unstationary Scaffold](https://github.com/BEEmod/BEE2-items/wiki/Unstationary-Scaffold)
+These items effectively act as nodes, which need to be connected to each other in order to do anything.
+The exact way in which this works is different for each item, see their wiki pages for more details: [Vactubes](https://github.com/BEEmod/BEE2-items/wiki/Vactubes), [Catwalks](https://github.com/BEEmod/BEE2-items/wiki/Catwalks), and [Unstationary Scaffolds](https://github.com/BEEmod/BEE2-items/wiki/Unstationary-Scaffold)

 ### In the Bomb Cube's description it says it can destroy breakable glass, but the Breakable Glass item isn't in the BEE2.4.
 Where is it?

-Breakable Glass hasn't been reimplemented yet, it is planned though which is why it's mentioned in the Bomb Cube description.
+Breakable Glass hasn't been reimplemented yet, but it is planned, which is why it's mentioned in the Bomb Cube description.

 ### When I change the angle of Portal 1 panels it makes a high-pitched/corrupted noise, how do I fix it?

 This is a known issue which seems to be related to audio caching, as the audio files themselves sound correct.
 One fix that seems to work is running the commands `snd_updateaudiocache` and `sv_soundemitter_flush` in the console, in that order.
 There's no way currently to make the mod apply this automatically, which is why the issue hasn't properly been fixed.

+### Old versions of BEE2 had a lot more items, what happened to them and are they coming back?

+BEE2.4 is a complete rewrite of the app with a different internal item format, so all of the old items need to be manually ported.
+This is in progress, see issue [#95](https://github.com/BEEmod/BEE2-items/issues/95) for more details.

-### Can you add BEE2.2/tspenAddons items to BEE2.4?
+### Can you add new style *x*?

-This is in progress.
-See issue [#95](https://github.com/BEEmod/BEE2-items/issues/95).

-### When will the new style *x* be released?

-Styles take a lot of work to create and maintain.
-A list of planned styles can be found on the [Upcoming Features](https://github.com/BEEmod/BEE2-items/wiki/Upcoming-features) page, though these have no set release dates.
+Styles take a lot of work to create and maintain, so new ones are rarely added.
+For a new style to even be considered, it should make sense overall, work with most/all of Portal 2's test elements, and be possible to reasonably implement in the Puzzlemaker.

-### What happened to the signage list that appeared when right-clicking it, how do I know what timer value corresponds to what sign?

-It's now possible to customize the available signages.
-In the Style/Item Properties window, go to the Items tab and choose Customize Signage.
-This shows a list of every signage with its timer value, and allows you to customize them.
+As an example, Portal 1 is a style that fits this criteria, as most of Portal 2's test elements can reasonably exist there and it has a block-based structure similar to Clean.
+On the other hand, BTS style typically doesn't use test elements like buttons and cubes, and it's very difficult to make it look good in the Puzzlemaker, hence why it was removed; had this been considered back in 2015, the style never would have been added to begin with.

+If your suggested style is a simple variant of an existing style (e.g. Original Clean, which just changes wall textures), it may be added.
+Custom packages can also add their own styles, so feel free to implement a new style yourself.

 ### Why doesn't Portal 1 GLaDOS have any lines?

 The P1 GLaDOS lines aren't in Portal 2 by default, and as stated below, it's not possible to pack voice lines into maps.
-The plan is to use existing lines that are similar to the P1 dialogue, but this hasn't been implemented yet.
+In the next release, existing lines which are similar to the P1 dialogue will be used.

 ### Can you add Adhesion Gel/<some other custom gel\> to BEE2.4?

 No. Adhesion Gel never functioned properly in any released version of Portal 2.
-It was replaced with Reflection Gel in the Peer Review update, keeping all the functional Adhesion Gel effects (this is why it is "slightly sticky").
-Gels are hard-coded into the game, so it's not possible to properly implement Adhesion Gel, or any other custom gel type.
-It is possible to [re-create Adhesion Gel](https://steamcommunity.com/sharedfiles/filedetails/?id=860192232) using various entities and scripts, but this involves tricks with rotating the map and can't be implemented in the Puzzlemaker.
+It was replaced with Reflection Gel in the Peer Review update, keeping all the functional Adhesion Gel effects (this is why it can counteract Propulsion Gel).
+Gels are hardcoded into the game, so it's not possible to properly implement Adhesion Gel, or any other custom gel type.
+It is possible to re-create Adhesion Gel using tricks with rotating the map, but this can't reasonably work in the Puzzlemaker.

+More recently, mods such as Desolation and Portal 2: Community Edition have obtained the source code from Valve and reimplemented Adhesion Gel properly.
+However, it's not possible to include this modified code in workshop maps, and these mods can't themselves include the Puzzlemaker for technical reasons.

 ### Can you change the color of Reflection Gel to be different than Conversion Gel?